-This industrial chic basement wine cellar from Houston-based Cindy Witmer Designs has built-in wine storage from its polished concrete floors to its warm wood paneled ceilings.
-Silver pendant lights and a long butcher block style table with bar stools creates an area for sipping.
+This industrial-chic basement wine cellar from Houston-based Cindy Witmer Designs has built-in wine storage from its polished concrete floors to its warm wood-paneled ceilings.
+Silver pendant lights and a long butcher block style table with bar stools create an area for sipping.
 A black metal-framed wall of glass and extra built-in ceiling lighting gives this modern interpretation of a home wine cellar an open feel.Continue to 6 of 11 below.

 06 of 11